Konrad48/Glider_starts/README.md

 -	tw – Winch operator reaction time

 Event trees are in the folder in form of pictures.
 On each branch there is a condition(s) that must be valid for certain path to occur or there are probabilities of certain events.
 Program runs, a given number of simulations generating random reaction times and events according to distributions.
 Then it returns a list of probabilities via print method except for events  A(2) and A(4).
-For these two events, program creates a .csv file with probabilities and dangers in function of height.
+For these two events, program creates a .csv file with probabilities and dangers in function of height./
-Usage\
+###Usage
 Required packages can be found in requirements.txt

 It can be launched using command line and takes 3 to 4 arguments: